apresdev/apres-terraform/modules/aws/cloudfront_s3/README.md

 The S3 bucket is created with a customer managed KMS key, and the CloudFront Distribution is given access to use that KMS key.

-The CloudFront Distribution writes to logs to a second bucket, using the same name as the primary bucket but with "-logs" appended.
+The CloudFront Distribution writes logs to a second bucket, using the same name as the primary bucket but with "-logs" appended.

 The WAF, for now, has three default rulesets, managed by AWS: